nextflow-io/nextflow/docs/google.rst

 Google Cloud
 ************

-Nextflow provides out of the box support for the `Google Cloud Platform <https://cloud.google.com/>`_ enabling the seamless deployment and execution of Nextflow pipelines over Google cloud services.
+Nextflow provides out-of-the-box support for the `Google Cloud Platform <https://cloud.google.com/>`_ enabling the seamless deployment and execution of Nextflow pipelines over Google cloud services.

 The execution can be done either deploying a Nextflow managed cluster using `Google Compute Engine <https://cloud.google.com/compute/>`_